Top Foods and Drinks That Improve Liver Health

 Of all types of nuts, walnuts are believed to be the most beneficial for reducing fatty liver disease, thanks to their higher antioxidant and omega-6 and omega-3 fatty acid content.

 Grapefruit is believed to boost liver health, as it contains the powerful antioxidants naringenin and naringin.
 These antioxidants have been shown to help reduce the development of hepatic fibrosis, a harmful condition in which excessive connective tissue builds up in the liver usually due to chronic inflammation.
+While grapefruit can help improve a typical person's liver health, patients who have received an organ transplant should not have grapefruit because it may interact with their medication.

 Brussels sprouts and broccoli sprouts